These guides are AI-generated educational summaries — not legal or medical advice.

 Agreeing with an examiner who rushes through the history and records minimal symptoms

-Why: C&P exams average 20-30 minutes and examiners may move quickly.
+C&P exams average 20-30 minutes and examiners may move quickly.
 Veterans who are not prepared may have an incomplete exam that fails to capture critical symptoms.

-Do this instead: Bring a written one-page summary of your key symptoms, worst-day scenarios, medication list, UTI log, and functional impact.
+Instead: Bring a written one-page summary of your key symptoms, worst-day scenarios, medication list, UTI log, and functional impact.
 If the examiner does not ask about a key symptom area, politely raise it: 'I also wanted to make sure you knew about my nocturia frequency.'

 Impact: An incomplete exam can result in an overall lower rating at any level